helmutkn/Targeting-Lucid-Dreaming/README.md

 run the command:
   pyinstall mainwindow.py

-a folder called dist will be created with a subfolder called mainwindow.
+a directory called dist will be created with a subdirectory called mainwindow.

-copy the 'resources' folder folder from the source code folder into the dist/mainwidnow folder.
-Additionally you have to move the 'lspopt' folder within the resource folder into /dist/mainwindow/.
+copy the 'resources' and 'lspopt' directory from the source code directory into the dist/mainwidnow directory.

 double click the mainwindow.exe to run